-- Do you want to find a family that already has children, or do you want your child to be an only child at this time?
+- Do you want to find a family that already has children, or do you want your child to be an only child?

-Once you’ve found the right family for you and you feel confident in your decision, it’s time to start getting to know the adoptive family.
-You will always have the final say in what kind of contact you wish to share with the adoptive family; they and your adoption specialist will always respect your wishes on this topic.
+Once you’ve found the right family for your child, it’s time to start getting to know the adoptive family.
+You will always have the final say in what kind of contact you’ll have with the adoptive family; they and your adoption professional will always respect your wishes.

 - Phone calls

 - In‐person visits (depending on where you both live)